About UP Provident Fund

 Board of Trustees (BOT)

 The Board of Trustees (BOT) is the highest policy-making body in UP Provident Fund.
-The BOT is headed by the UP President as Chairperson and the UP Vice President for Administration as Vice-Chairperson.
-The Chancellor from a constituent university (CU) that rotates among all CUs every year is appointed as Chancellor-Trustee every year.
+It is headed by the UP President as Chairperson and the UP Vice President for Administration as Vice-Chairperson.
+The Chancellor from a constituent university (CU) that rotates among all CUs every year is appointed as Chancellor-Trustee.

-UPPF members in each campus cluster also elect two (2) representatives, one each from Salary Grade 1-15 and Salary Grade 16-above.
-All in all, the BOT is composed of eleven (11) members which decides policies, vision, and direction of UP Provident Fund.
+UPPF members in each campus cluster elect two (2) representatives, one each from Salary Grade 1-15 and Salary Grade 16-above.
+All in all, the BOT is composed of eleven (11) members which formulates and decides on policies, vision, and direction of UP Provident Fund.

-The BOT is also assisted by a Corporate Secretary which acts as Secretary of the Board.
+The BOT is assisted by a Corporate Secretary who acts as Secretary of the Board.

 Corporate Officers